STERNUM ANATOMY

 • Elongated, thinner section located below the manubrium, extending down to the xiphoid process

-• Serves as a crucial attachment point for the third to seventh ribs via costal cartilages
+• Serves as a crucial attachment point for your third to seventh ribs via costal cartilages

-• Plays a key role in forming the thoracic cage and supporting respiratory movements
+• Plays a key role in forming your thoracic cage and supporting your respiratory movements

-• Contributes to the overall stability and flexibility of the thoracic wall
+• Contributes to the overall stability and flexibility of your thoracic wall

 Costal Notches